Discover Dry Needling Gold Coast

 1/151 Cotlew Street, Ashmore QLD 4214, Australia.

-The Traditional Acupuncture Clinic is located in the Gold Coast Office Park medical precinct on Cotlew Street West, directly opposite Ashmore Plaza Shopping Centre.
+The Traditional Acupuncture Clinic Gold Coast is located in the Gold Coast Office Park medical precinct on Cotlew Street West, directly opposite Ashmore Plaza Shopping Centre.

 To find us, simply drive under the archway marked 151 Gold Coast Office Park and follow the signs to our clinic.

-You don’t have to live with muscle pain—relief is just an appointment away.
-The sooner you start, the sooner you’ll feel the difference.
+You don’t have to put up with ongoing muscle pain—relief is just an appointment away.